CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/session-details/serverdetails.md

 ### Host

 The Host is used to define the server address with which a session/connection should be opened.
+The value of this property may optionally be encrypted, for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|